Effective Data Augmentation With Diffusion Models: Acknowledgments

 We thank MPG Ranch for supporting the leafy spurge component of this work.
 MPG Ranch staff, including Charles Casper, Erik Samsoe, Beau Larkin, and Philip Ramsey coordinated planning and acquisition of the leafy spurge imagery.
 In addition, we thank the effort of reviewers for helping to improve the paper, and the feedback from peers on intermediate drafts.
 We specifically thank Jing Yu Koh, Yutong He, Murtaza Dalal, So Yeon Min, and Martin Ma for their feedback.
-Finally, we thank the teams at Stability AI and Huggingface for providing open source models.
+Finally, we thank Stability AI and Huggingface for providing open source models.
+Brandon Trabucco is supported by Amazon, and Ruslan Salakhutdinov is supported in part by ONR award N000141812861 and DSTA.